 Cap Rate vs. ROI Frequently Asked Questions (FAQs)

 Below, we’re going to address some of the most frequently asked questions on cap rate vs. ROI, how to calculate ROI and the cash-on-cash return formula.
-If you have an additional question or would like to submit a comment, please visit our forum.

 What Is a Good Cap Rate?